-Over 1,300 adventurer racers will descend on the Lough Derg area on Saturday 10th of September to run, cycle and kayak their way around the Lakelands and the mountains for the welcome return of Quest Lough Derg 2022 – the first time the event has been able to return to the area since 2019.
+Over 1,300 adventurer racers will descend on the Lough Derg area on Saturday 9th September to run, cycle and kayak their way around the Lakelands and the mountains for the welcome return of Quest Lough Derg 2023.

 All the information on start times, finish times, road closures, pontoon access, car parking, spectator viewing and waterways navigation are listed below.

-Participants start in waves of 150 people from Lakeside Drive outside Flannagan’s Bar, with the first wave starting at 7.45am.
+Participants start in waves of 150 people from Lakeside Drive outside Flannagan’s Bar.

 The first participants to finish at Flannagan’s Bar will be from 10.30am and the last participants are expected to arrive at 3.30pm.

-There will be some road closures to allow the safe running of this event, see link below with all the road closure details:
+There will be some road closures to allow the safe running of this event.
+A full list of road closures can be found here.

 We would like to thank Tipperary County Council, Clare County Council and local residents for their co-operation and help in the planning and implementation of these closures.